3 Major Ways Senior Care Businesses Can Prevent Caregiver Fraud

 SCENARIO: The fraudulent Caregiver is unable to get a job because of their criminal record or history, so a family member or friend gets the job for them.

-In questioning a local Home Healthcare care Agency as to how they would ever know if something like this was occurring in their business, they said, "Oh we find out, believe me, people talk!".
+In questioning a Home Health Care Agency as to how they would ever know if something like this was occurring in their business, they replied, "Oh we find out, believe me, people talk!".

 Although they felt as if they had this area covered and under control, their business was still not aware of the fraud that was happening right under their nose.